 Research Project funds

-As well, informal peer-to-per relationships develop with colleagues, who can be vital channels of information and support.
+Also, informal peer-to-peer relationships develop with colleagues, who can be vital channels of information and support.

 New Faculty Onboarding

 A more formal onboarding process has been launched for new faculty, incorporating sessions and workshops to develop cohorts of new faculty in their first and second years.

 Scholarly Round-Ups are held monthly, with notifications posted on our online calendars.
 The format includes a 5 to 10-minute discussion by one of our library faculty on a scholarly publication or project, including impetus for the scholarship, methodology, findings, and lessons learned.
 The rest of the time is used for scholarship and support discussions, dry runs for conferences, and other topics proposed by faculty.
 Library faculty are encouraged to attend to share their research ideas, hear what others are doing, and provide support and suggestions for colleagues.

 The Research Coordinator consults with library faculty to identify topics of interest for workshops, which are presented periodically by various library faculty members.
 Topics have included developing a research or scholarly agenda, productivity and time management, and designing surveys.